E-commerce Platform

 In the Journey map, it was clear how ONE screen is creating pain points for shoppers, and they spend more time figuring out where to click and looking for the available time slot.

-Our persona hypothesis consisted of 3 different archetypes which we used to facilitate discussions about our user's needs, desires, and varying contexts of use.
+Our persona hypothesis consisted of 3 different archetypes, which we used to facilitate discussions about our users, desires, and varying contexts of use.
 We discussed the personas with two of our clients to develop a clear picture of who the design of the app would target in phase 1 and later in future releases.

 Personas

-I asked the questions and went down the empathy road to align with my shopper likes and pain points.
+I asked the questions and went down the empathy road to align with my shopper's likes and pain points.
 It’s time to formulate a solution and then test my theory.

 The key findings research document will outline what I learned and what I’m doing next.